ClubComputacionCuantica/sudoku-nisq-benchmark/README.md

 - Only the **ExactCoverQuantumSolver** is fully implemented; other solvers are placeholders.
 - Real hardware cannot yet reliably solve even small 4x4 puzzles.
 - Circuits are not yet fully optimized.
-- Only IBM Quantum backends are currently supported; Quantinuum and others are not yet functional.
+- Only IBM Quantum backends are currently supported; Quantinuum and others are not yet tested.

 ---